smattingly/database-tutorial/part1.md

 Here are a couple of points worth clarifying.

 - You did not need to do anything about tutoring in your update.
 Tutoring information defaults to `NULL`, and it stays that way unless the student provides specific tutoring data.
-- Complete timestamp values are in the format 'YYYY-MM-DD HH:MM:SS', where the letters represent digits for Year, Month, Day, Hour, Minute, and Second, respectively.
+- Complete timestamp values are in a modified [ISO 8601 format](https://www.iso.org/iso-8601-date-and-time-format.html): 'YYYY-MM-DD HH:MM:SS', where the letters represent digits for Year, Month, Day, Hour, Minute, and Second, respectively.
 The hours use 24-hour encoding.
 You do not have to provide a complete value, but you must start with year and continue without skipping any units.
 Zeroes will be used to complete the remaining units that you do not specify.
 That is why the check out time shown above is greater than the date alone; the date alone is expanded to have a time of all zeroes (midnight), and the check out timestamp is after midnight.

 Now suppose that Learning Center staff reported a problem with the system time.
 When the server was restarted right before the new semester, the system time was incorrect-- it was an hour ahead.
 Suppose that the server time has already been corrected, after business hours on August 30.
 This means that the timestamps for August 30 need to be updated to make them one hour earlier.
 The timestamps for August 31 are already correct.